ocaml-sf/learn-ocaml-corpus/exercises/persistent_arrays/descr.md

 of size `n`
 where every element is `x`.
 This function should have time complexity O(n).

+*Hint.* Calling `Array.make` is permitted, since its time complexity is O(n).
+The reason why it is O(n), as opposed to O(1), is that every array cell must be initialized.

 **Question 2.**
 In one line,